freqtrade/freqtrade/docs/exchanges.md

 ### Binance sites

-Binance has been split into 3, and users must use the correct ccxt exchange ID for their exchange, otherwise API keys are not recognized.
+Binance has been split into 2, and users must use the correct ccxt exchange ID for their exchange, otherwise API keys are not recognized.

 * [binance.com](https://www.binance.com/) - International users.
 Use exchange id: `binance`.
 * [binance.us](https://www.binance.us/) - US based users.
 Use exchange id: `binanceus`.
-* [binance.je](https://www.binance.je/) - Binance Jersey, trading fiat currencies.
-Use exchange id: `binanceje`.

 ## Kraken